M-Files/Developer-Portal/Getting-Started/index.md

 #### Workflows in the REST API

-`Worfklow` information can be accessed via the [/structure/workflows](www.m-files.com/mfws/resources/structure/workflows.html) endpoint.
-Information on states within each workflow can be accessed via the [/structure/workflows/(id)/states/](www.m-files.com/mfws/resources/structure/workflows/id/states.html) endpoint.
+`Worfklow` information can be accessed via the [/structure/workflows](http://www.m-files.com/mfws/resources/structure/workflows.html) endpoint.
+Information on states within each workflow can be accessed via the [/structure/workflows/(id)/states/](http://www.m-files.com/mfws/resources/structure/workflows/id/states.html) endpoint.

-### Permissions

-## Objects and versions

 ## Tips and tricks